Semiparametric transformation model for competing risks data with cure fraction

-Using the similar argument of Step A3 of Chen et al. (2002), we have
+Using similar argument of Step A3 of Chen et al. (2002), we have

-Using the martingale representation given in (\ref{martingale}), and Step A4 of Chen et al. (2002), we have
+where $\Sigma_{1k}$ is specified in Eq. (\ref{limvar}).
+In view of the martingale representation given in (\ref{martingale}), using the Step A4 of Chen et al. (2002), we have

-Using martingale central limit theorem, $ \frac{1}{\sqrt{n}}U\big({\beta}_k,\widehat{h}_k\big)$ converges in distribution to multivariate normal with mean vector zero and variance covariance matrix $\Sigma_{0k}$, where $\Sigma_{0k}$ is the limit of the predictable variation process.
-The predictable variation process is given by
+Using martingale central limit theorem, as $n\rightarrow\infty$, $ \frac{1}{\sqrt{n}}U\big({\beta}_k,\widehat{h}_k(t)\big)$ converges in distribution to multivariate normal with mean vector zero and variance-covariance matrix $\Sigma_{0k}$, where $\Sigma_{0k}$ is the limit of the predictable variation process.
+Using the martingale representation given in (\ref{martingale}), the predictable variation process is given by